It wasn’t easy growing up as Generation X.

 As Gen X has moved into middle age, it has shed the worst of its unfair labels.

-You’re more likely to hear the terms “entitled” and “slacker” directed at Millennials these days.
+You’re more likely to hear the terms “entitled” and “slacker” directed at Millennials or Generation Z these days.

-And we’ve raised our street cred by producing Uber cool Gen Xers like Kurt Cobain and Quentin Tarantino.
+And we’ve built street cred by producing Uber cool Gen Xers like Kurt Cobain and Quentin Tarantino.